 AMD’s CEO, Dr. Lisa Su, has confirmed that AMD Zen 3 processors will be released in 2020.
 AMD has also recently reiterated (via AnandTech) that Zen 3 CPUs will be released “later this year.”
 Our best guess for a Zen 3 release date is between July and September 2020.

 AMD Zen 3 specs

-AMD is using a completely new architecture for its upcoming Zen 3 processors, with manufacturing buddy, TSMC, utilising EUV in its new 7nm+ fabrication process.
+AMD is using a completely new architecture for its upcoming Zen 3 processors, and these will be produced using an improved 7nm fabrication process from TSMC.
 This should allow for increased transistor density, lower power consumption, and potentially even more cores, all within the same trusty AM4 socket.

 AMD Zen 3 performance

 The Zen 3 architectural redesign makes us hopeful for a performance increase more in-line with the bigger Zen+ to Zen 2 jump than the smaller Zen to Zen+ jump – but this isn’t guaranteed.
-The increased transistor density that results from Zen 3’s architecture should allow for the production of CPUs that give us quite the boost in frame rates.
+The increased transistor density that results from Zen 3’s improved process node should allow for the production of CPUs that give us quite the boost in frame rates.